Colleges & Schools

 The Milken Institute School of Public Health is the only school of public health in the nation’s capital and one of only 39 accredited public health schools in the United States.
 Our students come from across the country and around the globe, united by the shared purpose of wanting to make a difference.

 The College of Professional Studies designs academic programs with the needs of adult learners and working professionals in mind.
 We offer innovative programs specifically created to prepare our students to excel in the fast-paced, rapidly changing 21st century workplace.
-The college is also home to:
+The college is also home to the Graduate School of Political Management (GSPM).

 The School of Nursing is home to a dynamic array of on-campus and online academic programs designed to provide students with the clinical skills needed to provide optimal care as well as the critical thinking and leadership skills needed to strengthen and transform health care systems, settings, policies, and practices.